 We integrated many of Seth’s high school courses around his Christian Music questions (since these questions defined his interests).

 - We used the Apologetics lessons that are now available for free at 7SistersHomeschool.com.
 At the time, the author of the course, Dr. Gerald Culley taught a local class for homeschoolers live.
 (Dr. Culley is 7Sisters Sabrina and Allison’s father.)
 This is a wonderful course because the course shows some of the practical applications of Apologetics from archeology and science (and also because it is FREE).

-- We used one of his Literature credits to study Great Christian Writers for a broader interaction with the history of our faith.
+- Also, we used one of his Literature credits to study Great Christian Writers for a broader interaction with the history of our faith.

 - (We developed this course because many of our kids wanted to know about the writings of our faith…along with some of the ways things of faith change.)

 - We did a History elective in the History of Christian Music.

 - Seth did a lot of research into the history Oxford History of Christian Worship, The Story of Christian Music, and other resources.